 Bathe in the medicinal mineral water springs in Varkala Beach and the salty ocean water on this beautiful beach.
 50 km from Trivandrum International Airport, Varkala is best visited between December and March.
 It’s among those very few beaches whose water has such therapeutic and healing properties.

-Suggested Read: 10 Beaches In Kerala You Should Visit For A Romantic Vacation
+Suggested Read: 10 Romantic Beaches In Kerala You Must Visit

 17. Athirapally Falls – Get Drenched